 What is a home inspection?

 Put simply, a home inspection is a visual examination and technical analysis of the major systems of a house performed for existing homeowners, prospective purchasers, or third party agencies.
-The system inspected include the Roofing, Exterior, Structure, Electrical, Heating, Cooling, Insulation, Plumbing, and the interior.
+The systems inspected include:

 What do you look at?

 We inspect the major systems of the house.
 These include the Roof, Exterior, Structure, Electrical, Heating, Cooling, Plumbing, Insulation, and Interior.
 Our goal is to identify any existing major problems that would affect a typical buyer’s decision to purchase.

 Secure Home Inspections offers the most comprehensive home inspection available.
 We start at the roof and evaluate not only the roof surface, but also the chimney, the ventilation system, the electrical service entrance, the plumbing stack, and any other systems or components located on the roof.

 Our next step is to inspect the exterior of the home.
 We use a macro and micro approach to look at both the big picture and all the details.
 We then move inside the house, and starting at the bottom, work our way up through the home into the attic.
 While inside, we address such things as the structure, the heating and cooling systems, the electrical and plumbing systems, the interior finishes, the insulation and ventilation, and accessories such as fireplaces.

 Our evaluation is then communicated through a detailed inspection report, which includes descriptions of all the systems in the home, as well as any recommended improvements.
 This will help you prioritize the improvements and develop a blueprint for your future in the home.

 Best of all, our services don’t end with the inspection.
 For as long as you own the home, you can contact us with any additional questions – at no extra charge!